brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added SQL debugger.
     - [Feature] Clean(er) interface list inside the meta analysis.
     - [Feature] Added current url to the caller finder output.
-    - [Feature] Better timer-emergency management on CLI
+    - [Feature] Better timer-emergency management on CLI.
     - [Change] Remove the event prefix and use static::class instead.
     - [Change] Move cleanup methods to their own class.
     - [Change] Move the output check methods to an appropriate class.